qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/spatial_statistics.rst

 .. image:: img/distance_matrix_example.png
    :align: center

-The distance matrix calculates distance statistics among each point of the input layer and points of the target layer.
-Each field of the output layer contains information of the mean, standard deviation, minimum and maximum distance of the points.
+With these parameters, the ``Distance Matrix`` tool calculates distance statistics for each point of the input layer with respect to the nearest points of the target layer.
+The fields of the output layer contains the mean, standard deviation, minimum and maximum for the distances to the nearest neighbors of the points in the input layer.

 |basic| |FA| Nearest Neighbor Analysis
 -------------------------------------------------------------------------------

-To do a nearest neighbor analysis:
+To do a nearest neighbor analysis of a point layer:

 * Click on the menu item :menuselection:`Vector analysis --> Nearest neighbor analysis`.